yuliangguo/3D_Lane_Synthetic_Dataset/README.md

     │   └── test.json
     ```

 Meanwhile, we provide the helper functions needed to build your own split from the raw datasets downloaded.
+The following codes
+need to be right in order.

     parse_apollo_sim_raw_data.py

-It ...
+This code extracts lane-lanes and center-lanes in a interested top-view area.
+The code reasons about the foreground and background
+occlusion based on the provided ground-truth depth maps and semantic segmentation map.
+Those lane segments in the distance occluded
+by background are discarded, because in general they are not expected to recover from a lane detection method.

     prepare_data_split.py

-It ...
+This code randomly split the whole data into training and testing sets following a 'standard' five-fold split.
+Specifically,
+a subset generated from a difficult urban map are further extracted to be the test set for 'rare subset' data split.

     prepare_data_subset

-it ...
+Given the standard split of data, this code exclude images corresponding to a certain 'illumination' condition (before dawn)
+from the training set.
+On contrary, in the testing set, only images corresponding to that illumination condition are kept.

 ## Evaluation